Oil Painting for Beginners - Everything You Need to Know to Get Started

 Having an understanding of basic painting techniques will offer you more ability to express yourself in your paintings.
 Below are several techniques you might use when you paint:

 - Underpainting: this is the first layer of your painting and functions as the foundational layer that everything else is built on.
-Although there is no set way to do an underpainting, many artists will make basic outlines and fill in values with one color that has been diluted with paint thinner.
+Although there is no set way to do an underpainting, many artists will make basic outlines and fill in values with one color that has been diluted with solvent.
 In other words, the underpainting is often a monochromatic guide for the artist to then add color, light, shadow, and detail.

 - Dabbing: this technique involves lightly blotting paint onto your painting surface with a hog hair bristle brush (or other stiff brush).
 Many artists use this technique for impressionistic leaves or water.